An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Preliminaries and Problem Formulation

 and the following difference equation

-where $Y_i$ and $Y_0^{i-1}$ respectively denote the channel output at time $i$ and the sample path of channel output from $0$ to $i-1$; random variable or process $M$ is the transmitted message; $\varPhi_i(M, Y_0^{i-1})$ stands for the channel input process or coding function of $M$, and $W_i$ is a white Gaussian noise independent from $M$.
+where $Y_i$ and $Y_0^{i-1}$ respectively denote the channel output at time $i$ and the sample path of channel output from $0$ to $i-1$; the transmitted message $M$ can be a random variable or process; $\varPhi_i(M, Y_0^{i-1})$ stands for the channel input process or coding function of $M$, and $W_i$ is a white Gaussian channel noise independent from $M$.
 To describe a non-feedback channel, we replace the input function $\varPhi_i(M, Y_0^{i-1})$ in \eqref{Discrete_GC} with $\varPhi_i(M)$.
 Compared with the analysis of continuous-time channels performed on the infinite-dimensional spaces \cite{Kadota_TIT_1971a, Ihara_1993, Wan_arxiv_2022}, the convenience of analyzing the discrete-time channel \eqref{Discrete_GC} is that we can start from a finite-dimensional or -horizon problem with $i = 0, 1, \cdots, n$ and then generalize the results to infinite-horizon by taking the limit $n\rightarrow\infty$ \cite{Guo_2004}.

 Before we introduce the discrete-time I-MMSE relationship, some estimation performance metrics of channel \eqref{Discrete_GC} are defined as follows.
-Let the prior estimate of the input process be $\hat{\varPhi}^{-}_i := \mathbb{E}[\varPhi_i|Y_0^{i-1}]$.
-The one-step prediction MMSE of input process $\varPhi_i$ is then defined by
+Let the prior estimate of the input process be $\hat{\varPhi}^{-}_i := \mathbb{E}[\varPhi_i | Y_0^{i-1}]$.
+The one-step prediction MMSE of the input process $\varPhi_i$ is then defined by